Head to Head Survey: BioHiTech Global (BHTG) vs. Its Peers

-BioHiTech Global (NASDAQ: BHTG) is one of 68 publicly-traded companies in the “Educational services” industry, but how does it compare to its rivals?
-We will compare BioHiTech Global to related companies based on the strength of its earnings, valuation, risk, profitability, analyst recommendations, dividends and institutional ownership.
+BioHiTech Global (NASDAQ: BHTG) is one of 68 publicly-traded companies in the “Educational services” industry, but how does it contrast to its peers?
+We will compare BioHiTech Global to similar businesses based on the strength of its analyst recommendations, valuation, earnings, institutional ownership, dividends, profitability and risk.

 Analyst Ratings

-This is a breakdown of recent ratings for BioHiTech Global and its rivals, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for BioHiTech Global and its peers, as provided by MarketBeat.com.

 |Sell Ratings